Speaker: June 2015

-Deb Youle spoke to the society's General Meeting on 10th June, 2015, about the organisation “Free the Bears”, and of her and her daughter Ashleigh’s time spent in Cambodia volunteering at a centre for rescued Sun and Moon bears.
+Deb Youle spoke about the organisation “Free the Bears”,and of her and her daughter Ashleigh’s time spent in Cambodia volunteering at a centre for rescued Sun and Moon bears.

 Deb was proudly wearing her Volunteer shirt from their two weeks spent at the centre.
 She and Ashleigh, who is a veterinary nurse, went together as they both love animals and wanted to go to an overseas country and volunteer to help animals.
 They chose Cambodia because it is little known.